synthetic environment approach

 OKTAL-SE can provide you with image dataset of a given scenario (target, background, sensor positioning and parameters)

-Should the user wants to manage the image generation process then OKTAL-SE provides simulation tools covering visible (RGB), Spectral EO (visible and infrared) and radar domains.
+Should the user want to manage the image generation process then OKTAL-SE provides simulation tools covering visible (RGB), Spectral EO (visible and infrared) and radar domains.
 See this short description of a dedicated package for massive SAR image generation.

 Thanks to its multi-sensor and physics based simulation workbench, our synthetic spectral data can be used in fusion algorithm (see a recent study of Recognition application using Deep Learning algorithm and data fusion: here).